cogent3/cogent3/doc/app/app_cookbook/sample-take-seqs.rst

 Selecting sequences from a collection
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Using the ``take_named_seqs`` app we can select sequences from a collection that match provided names.
-For instance, we could be interested in an alignment of Humans and our two most recent ancestors.
+For instance, we could be interested in an alignment of sequences from Humans with those from our two closest relatives.

 .. jupyter-execute::
     :raises: